 Agilent to spin off electronic measurement business

-Sept 19 (Reuters) - Agilent Technologies Inc said it will spin off its electronic measurement businesses into a public company by the end of next year, leaving Agilent to focus on its healthcare business.
+(Reuters) - Agilent Technologies Inc (A.N) will spin off its slowing electronic measurement business into a public company by the end of next year to focus on its fast-growing healthcare business.

-The yet unnamed electronic measurement (EM) company will provide electronic test and measurement technology to communications, aerospace and defense, and industrial markets.
+The yet unnamed electronic measurement company will provide electronic test and measurement equipment, including oscilloscopes, power meters and sensors used in the communications, aerospace and defense, and industrial markets.

-Agilent shareholders will receive a pro rata distribution in the EM company.
+Shareholders of Agilent, which had a market capitalization of $16.3 billion as of Wednesday, will receive a pro rata distribution in the measurement company.

 Santa Clara, California-based Agilent shares, which have gained about 20 percent this year, jumped to $53.20 on Thursday.

 The stock was up 5 percent at $51.86 in late morning trading.